 Waivers are based on qualified program participation.
 If you have participated in one of the programs below within the last two years, you are eligible for an application fee waiver.
-If you believe you qualify, please select “Waiver” as your payment option on the online application and provide a letter verifying your participation (including the dates of your participation) sent directly from your director/coordinator.
-The letter should arrive in a sealed enveloped.
+If you believe you qualify, please contact the Office of Admissions and provide a letter verifying your participation (including the dates of your participation) sent directly from your director/coordinator.
+The letter should arrive in a sealed envelope.

 - Bill and Melinda Gates Millennium Scholar